Upanishads: Reception in the West

 In the whole world there is no study so beneficial and so elevating as that of the Upanishads.
 It has been the solace of my life, it will be the solace of my death.

 Schopenhauer's philosophy influenced many famous people and introduced them to the Upanishads.
-One of them was the Austrian Physicist Erwin Schrödinger, who once wrote:
+One of them was the Austrian physicist Erwin Schrödinger, who once wrote:

 “There is obviously only one alternative,” he wrote, “namely the unification of minds or consciousnesses.
 Their multiplicity is only apparent, in truth there is only one mind.
 This is the doctrine of the Upanishads.”

 Another German philosopher, Friedrich Wilhelm Joseph Schelling, praised the ideas in the Upanishads, as did others.
-In the United States, the group known as the Transcendentalists were influenced by the German idealists.
-Americans, such as Emerson and Thoreau embraced Schelling's interpretation of Kant's Transcendental idealism, as well as his celebration of the romantic, exotic, mystical aspect of the Upanishads.
+In the United States, people known as the transcendentalists were influenced by the German idealists.
+Americans, such as Emerson and Thoreau embraced Schelling's interpretation of Kant's transcendental idealism, as well as his celebration of the romantic, exotic, mystical aspect of the Upanishads.
 As a result of the influence of these writers, the Upanishads gained renown in Western countries.

 The poet T. S. Eliot, inspired by his reading of the Upanishads, based the final portion of his famous poem The Waste Land (1922) upon one of its verses.
 According to Eknath Easwaran, the Upanishads are snapshots of towering peaks of consciousness.

-Juan Mascaró, a professor at the University of Barcelona and a translator of the Upanishads, states that the Upanishads represents for the Hindu approximately what the New Testament represents for the Christian, and that the message of the Upanishads can be summarized in the words, "the kingdom of God is within you".
+Juan Mascaró, a professor at the University of Barcelona and a translator of the Upanishads, states that the Upanishads represent for the Hindu approximately what the New Testament represents for the Christian, and that the message of the Upanishads can be summarized in the words, "the kingdom of God is within you".